Skripal case: Theresa May now demands Russia prove itself innocent

 Details of the Novichok programme were disclosed by the Russians to the West decades ago, and the properties of the nerve agents developed as part of this programme are well known.
 That presumably is why it was possible to assess that the nerve agent used in the attack on Skripal was one of the nerve agents developed as part of this programme.

-Given that this is so, it is not obvious how it is possible to say definitely that because the nerve agent was of a type which was originally developed in Russia as part of the Novichok programme, that must mean that the Russian government was responsible for the attack.
+Given that this is so, it is not obvious how it is possible to say that because the nerve agent used was of a type which was originally developed in Russia as part of the Novichok programme, that must mean that the Russian government or Russians were definitely responsible for the attack.

 That seems to me a little like saying that because sarin was originally developed decades ago in Germany, that means that any chemical weapons attack which uses sarin is attributable to Germany.